Give back to the community and gain valuable legal experience

 National Lawyers Guild: Legal Observation at Protests

-The Legal Observer program is part of the comprehensive legal support coordinated by the NLG to ensure that people can express their political views without unconstitutional disruption or interference by the government.
-Legal Observers work with NLG attorneys who represent individual activists and political organizations and play a distinct role separate from that of participants at demonstrations and protests.
-They are trained to promote police accountability by witnessing and documenting police.
-Documentation includes arrests, abuse, or civil rights violations.
+The Legal Observer program is part of the comprehensive legal support coordinated by NLG’s Mass Defense Committee designed to ensure that people can express their political views without unconstitutional disruption or interference by the government.
+Legal Observers work with NLG attorneys who represent individual activists and political organizations and play a distinct role from that of participants at demonstrations and protests.
+They are trained to promote police accountability by witnessing and documenting arrests, abuse, or civil rights violations.
 The presence of Legal Observers helps discourage police abuse, and the information collected by Legal Observers is used in all stages of defending arrestees and in lawsuits against the police or other government agencies when a person’s rights are violated.

 Suspension Representation Project